 A local Native Messaging Current object is used by an application to specify and access additional information before and after a two-phase invocation.
 The Current object can be resolved from the local ORB as an initial reference.
-See "Native Messaging Current" on page 249 for more information.
+See "Native Messaging Current" for more information.

-suppress_mode()
+suppress mode()

 '''

 void

-suppress mode (
+suppress mode(

-in boolean mode):
+in boolean mode);

 '''

 This sets the current premature return mode.
 In suppressed mode, twophase invocations are unblocked after the first phase in a normal return, except that it contains dummy output and return values.
 In unsuppressed mode, two-phase invocations are unblocked after the first phase by an RNA exception (a CORBA NO RESPONSE exception with minor code of NativeMessaging::REPLY NOT AVAILABLE).
-See "Unsuppressed premature return mode" on page 260 for more information.
+See "Unsuppressed premature return mode" for more information.